Now that we’ve established how it’s possible to get breast cancer, let’s take a look the next part of the myth: at why it occurs where it occurs.

 However, a simpler but equally plausible explanation could be that since a greater majority of the population are right-handed, then there is greater application of these chemicals to the left underarm area.
 Unfortunately, there is no study available at this time to prove this.

-breast cysts_optrarm Cosmetics And The Development Of Breast Cysts [3]
+Underarm Cosmetics And The Development Of Breast Cysts [3]

 Breast cysts, although mostly benign, are significant because their presence can be indicative of cancer to come.
 Strangely enough, the upper outer quadrant of the breast is also shown to be the common site for these benign conditions.